 Takedown is super simple.
 Clear the weapon, drop the magazine, pull the slide back, rotate the takedown lever on the left side of the gun, move slide forward.
 Easy peasy.
 Just like the Beretta 92 series or the Sig P series, and many, many others.

 The Bullpup’s engraved rosewood scales enable a positive, full grip on the little gun, with the wide backstrap well-positioned along the web of my hand.
 While the gun’s geometry soaks up recoil, the grips’ wide rear also helps control the impulse.

 And renders the Bullpup less concealable.
 But not by much.

 I boot-carried the Bond Arms bullpup and stashed it in an inside-the-waistband holster without difficulty.
 Customers can order the gun with plastic grips only slightly wider than the frame, which would make the Bond Arms Bullpup a true pocket pistol.
 Even thinner G10 grips are in the works.

-The Bullpup’s sights are a quality drift adjustable 3 dots.
+The Bullpup’s sights are a quality drift-adjustable three dots.
 They’re large enough to deliver an excellent flash sight picture while still facilitating precision shots — more than you have a right to expect on a pistol this size.